Documentation is one of our key priorities here at Frontity and we want it to be the best possible resource for the community.

 This section can be found under the

 api sub-domain.
-Read on to learn more about this newest addition to our documentation.
+Read on to learn more about this newest addition to the documentation.

 New API Reference site